Rojj/WhatATheme/_posts/2018-01-01-trent-basin.md

 * 300 words from the content of the post
 * The publish date
 * The time which will be required to read the post.

-### Projects -
-The Projects page will include all the projects from the **`projects.yml`** file which is present in the _data folder.<br>
-Projects will be showcased in a card-list format where each card will contain
-* An image related to the project
-* A Project Title
-* A Project Description of about 80 words

 ### Footer -
 The footer includes